Afterlife: Sikhism

 The essential doctrine of Sikhism is to experience the divine through simple living, meditation, and contemplation while being alive.
 Sikhism also has the belief of being in union with God while living.
 Accounts of afterlife are considered to be aimed at the popular prevailing views of the time so as to provide a referential framework without necessarily establishing a belief in the afterlife.
-Thus while it is also acknowledged that living the life of a householder is above the metaphysical truth, Sikhism can be considered agnostic to the question of an afterlife.
+Thus, while it is also acknowledged that living the life of a householder is above the metaphysical truth, Sikhism can be considered agnostic to the question of an afterlife.
 Some scholars also interpret the mention of reincarnation to be naturalistic akin to the biogeochemical cycles.

-But if one analyses the Sikh Scriptures carefully, one may find that on many occasions the afterlife and the existence of heaven and hell are mentioned and criticised in Guru Granth Sahib and in Dasam Granth as non-true man made ideas, so from that it can be concluded that Sikhism does not believe in the existence of heaven and hell; however, heaven and hell are created to temporarily reward and punish, and one will then take birth again until one merges in God.
-According to the Sikh scriptures, the human form is the closet form to God if the Guru is read and understood, and the best opportunity for a human being to attain salvation and merge back with God and fully understand Him.
+But if one analyses the Sikh scriptures carefully, one may find that on many occasions the afterlife and the existence of heaven and hell are mentioned and criticised in Guru Granth Sahib and in Dasam Granth as untrue, manmade ideas, so from that, it can be concluded that Sikhism does not believe in the existence of heaven and hell; however, heaven and hell are created to temporarily reward and punish, and one will then take birth again until one merges in God.
+According to the Sikh scriptures, the human form is the closest form to God if the Guru is read and understood, and the best opportunity for a human being to attain salvation and merge back with God and fully understand Him.
 Sikh Gurus said that nothing dies, nothing is born, everything is ever present, and it just changes forms.
 Like standing in front of a wardrobe, you pick up a dress and wear it and then you discard it.
 You wear another one.
 Thus, in the view of Sikhism, your soul is never born and never dies.
 Your soul is a part of God and hence lives forever.